strongloop/loopback/README.md

 **Note:** until a model is attached to a data source it will **not** have any **attached methods**.

-#### Attached Methods
+#### CRUD and Query Mixins

-Attached methods are added by attaching a vanilla model to a data source with a connector.
+Mixins are added by attaching a vanilla model to a data source with a connector.
 Each [connector](#connectors) enables its own set of operations that are attached to a `Model` as methods.
 To see available methods for a data source with a connector call `dataSource.operations()`.

+#### Static Methods

 ##### Model.create([data], [callback])